betrusted-io/betrusted-io.github.io/README.md

 ## Betrusted device concept

 **Betrusted is not a phone**: it is a secure enclave with auditable input and output surfaces.
 Betrusted relies on sharing your existing connectivity -- such as your phone or cable modem -- to access the Internet.
+Say you're on the road and you want to securely message a friend.
+You would tether betrusted to your phone's wifi, so that the phone is just an untrusted relay for encrypted messages coming too and from betrusted.
+The only place the decrypted messages will ever appear is on the trusted screen of a betrusted device.

 The first generation of betrusted will incorporate a WiFi interface.
 Read more about how [betrusted handles networking](/betrusted-architecture/#network-interface) to understand how your betrusted can be extended to handle your favorite network